Looking for support for your finance function? Book a time with an expert.

 • Clear connection between financial reports and available funds

-• No reconciliation needed between profit and available cash
+• There is no reconciliation needed between profit & cash

 Disadvantages of Cash Basis Accounting